ChristianCornelis/Forum-Messaging-System/a4/readme.txt

 NOTES AND ISSUES:
 *****************
--Upon initial login, the messages folder will not be present.
-It will be automatically created when the user adds themselves to a stream.
 -If the user tries to post to a stream or view a stream that they do not belong to, or if there are no streams in existence yet, appropriate messages will be displayed as this happens.
 -On any page, the 'Return' button will take the user to the main menu, and the 'Logout' button will take them to the login screen

--Usernames can contain spaces for all programs, but streams CAN NOT
+-Usernames can contain spaces for all programs, but streams CAN NOT -Both usernames and streams CAN NOT contain single quotes (apostrophes -> ') -If a post contains an apostrophe it will be sanitized so that it does not cause a mySQL error

 WPML Converter (converter)
 -Any text that does not match what a tag is expected to contain WILL NOT be copied, it will be discarded